 Houston Kiltmakers is a 4th generation family business based in Paisley established in 1909 by William.M Houston.
 Mr Houston’s Great grandson Ewan William MacDonald is now running the business and is passionate about everything tartan.
 At Houstons we have kiltmakers with decades of experience.

 Houston kiltmakers are one of the few kiltmakers in Scotland who offer bespoke options.
 Our history spanning over 100 years and being established in the threading town of Paisley means we are particularly skilled and provide a niche in this market.
 If you are interested in getting a bespoke, authentic Scottish kilt you can come into the shop, contact us by telephone on 0141 889 4879 or email firstname.lastname@example.org.

-The roots of Highland Wear comes from the Scottish Clan system – Clan Tartans are a great example of showing the contrasting styles of the Clans.
-Each Clan, along with their own specific Tartans, also have their own Clan Crest and Coat of Arms.
-At Houston’s we can provide the option to customize many items with your own Clan Crest to make each item special to you and link to the connection with a family name.
-Great as personalized touches to your Kilt outfit.
+The roots of Highland Wear comes from the Scottish clan system – clan tartans are a great example of showing the contrasting styles of the clans.
+Each clan, along with their own specific tartans, also have their own clan crest and coat of arms.
+At Houston’s we can provide the option to customise many items with your own clan crest to make each item special to you and link to the connection with a family name.
+Great as personalised touches to your kilt outfit

 Wall plaques, Cufflinks and tankards are also available with a family crest, which make great gifts!